 Authors: Catherine M. Pittman and Elizabeth M. Karle

-Have you ever wondered what is happening inside your brain when you feel anxious, panicked or worried?
-Psychologist Catherine Pittman and author Elizabeth Karle explain the science behind emotion in this unique, evidence-based solution to overcoming anxiety.
+Have you ever wondered what is happening inside your brain when you feel anxious, panicked, or worried?
+Learn the science behind emotion in this unique, evidence-based solution to overcoming anxiety.
 Learn how to empower yourself to cope with and overcome anxiety.

 Author: Brené Brown

 Everyone has days where they feel unworthy or 'down in the dumps.'
 However, there is more to you than you know.
 This best-selling book focuses on well-being, self-acceptance, and self-transformation.
-You'll find strategies to help you accept and embrace an ‘imperfect’ life in the best possible way.
+You'll find strategies to help you accept and embrace an ‘imperfect’ life.

 Author: Michelle Obama